V1ltrr/Url-Breaker/README.md

 - Uses `colorama` for colored terminal output.
 - Interactive CLI with `print()` and `input()` for user interaction.
 - Uses concurrent.futures.ThreadPoolExecutor for concurrent requests.

-## Limitations and Future Work

-- Current fuzzing is based on a static list; future improvements could include dynamic variant generation.
-- Content comparison to detect significant differences between responses.
-- Exporting results to CSV or JSON.
-- Supporting other HTTP methods like POST or PUT.

 ## Contributing
 Contributions are welcome!
 To contribute :